kengonakajima/CCDK/mcs/Doc/MCS_README_en.md

 - **contentId**: (optional) A content id provided by Shinra to identify the content.
 - **apiKey**: (optional) A secret API key provided by Shinra to access Shinra Developer Services.
 - **projectVersion**: Version number only used for tracking purposes.
-- **dataPacks[].id**: Id of the data pack.
-This Id is used to reference the datapack across the project and must be unique for each datapack.
-- **dataPacks[].version**: Version of the datapack, Only used for tracking purposes.
-- **dataPacks[].files[].fileSystemPath**: Path to a directory containing the files to be deployed for the game.
-Relative paths are always considered relative to the location of the project file.
-- **dataPacks[].files[].aliasPath**: path to append to the existing path on installation.

 - **startups[].id** : Id of the startup configuration.
 This id is used to reference this configuration across the project.
 It will be used to create a GameID for game execution.
 - **startups[].dataPackId** : Id of the datapack containing the files required by this startup configuration.